AlcibiadesCleinias/telegram-phd-bot/README.md

 - **[chats]** get **chat id** by command
 - **[chats]** even random user could get access to the OpenAI features by providing his token to the bot and open access to OpenAI ChatGPT feature in telegram.
 - **[from superadmin]** superadmin commands like: [commands/admin](bot/src/bot/handlers/commands/admin)
+- **[priority chats, from superadmin, contributor chat]** Now it is possible to use OpenaAI DellE model to generate image from prompt.

 | Additionally, bot stores all tokens cryptographically in the Redis db.